Our Therapy Team

 “My expectations are high for all of my students because I believe everybody deserves the best chance.”

 Marissa graduated Monmouth University in West Long Branch, NJ with a Master’s of Science in Education in Speech Language Pathology.
-Marissa has been working at Speech Start for more than a year, conducting both individual and group therapy sessions.
-She has experience in a variety of settings including specialized schools, adult acute inpatient rehabilitation, as well as private practice.
-In her experience, Marissa has worked with a diverse pediatric population with a vast array of communication deficits including: Autism Spectrum Disorder, dysphagia, receptive/expressive language disorders, pragmatic language disorders, as well as articulation and phonological disorders.
+Marissa has experience in a variety of settings including specialized schools, adult acute inpatient rehabilitation, as well as private practice.
+In her experience, Marissa has worked with a diverse pediatric populations with a vast array of communication and feeding deficits including: Autism Spectrum Disorder, dysphagia, behavioral/aversive feeding difficulties, receptive/expressive language disorders, pragmatic language disorders, as well as articulation and phonological disorders.
 In addition, Marissa has also conducted pragmatic language groups for children with various diagnoses.
 Marissa is a Level One – Prompts for Restructuring Oral Motor Phonetic Targets (PROMPT) trained therapist and utilizes this method when treating children and teens with motor planning deficits.
+She is also certified in the Sequential-Oral-Sensory (SOS) Feeding Approach and has extensive experience with behavioral feeding evaluation and treatment.

 Sharon Moschetta, M.A.
 CCC-SLP/SLS